swisspol/GCDWebServer/README.md

 Then you add one or more "handlers" to the server: each handler gets a chance to handle an incoming web request and provide a response.
 Handlers are called in a LIFO queue, so the latest added handler overrides any previously added ones.

 Finally you start the server on a given port.
-Note that even if built on GCD, GCDWebServer still requires a runloop to be around (by default the main thread runloop is used).
-This is because there is no CGD API at this point to handle listening sockets, so it must be done using CFSocket which requires a runloop.
-However, the runloop is only used to accept the connection: immediately afterwards, the connection handling is dispatched to GCD queues.

 Understanding GCDWebServer Architecture
 =======================================